From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Results

 The velocity of a damped quantum harmonic oscillator at zero temperature was simulated by Euler--Maruyama integration.
 At zero temperature, the fluctuation--dissipation theorem~\cite{CallenWelton1951,Kubo1966} yields $\sigma^2 = \gamma\hbar\omega/m$, where $\gamma$ is the damping rate, $\omega$ is the oscillator frequency, and $m$ is the mass.
 The zero-point energy $\tfrac{1}{2}\hbar\omega$ replaces the thermal energy $k_BT$ of C2.

-The pipeline recovered $\hat{\sigma}/\sigma_\mathrm{true} = 0.997$ with bootstrap 95\% CI $[0.995,\, 1.000]$ from 50 independent runs (Fig.~\ref{fig:c8}b), a $0.27\%$ error.
-For oscillatory systems, the embedding lag $\tau_\mathrm{embed}$ is set to the autocorrelation function zero-crossing ($\tau_\mathrm{ACF} \approx 155$--$160$ steps) rather than unity, consistent with standard practice in nonlinear time series analysis for oversampled oscillatory data, ensuring that the delay-coordinate embedding spans a meaningful portion of the oscillator's phase space.
-Across nine frequency values spanning a decade, the recovered $\hat{\sigma}^2$ was proportional to $\omega$ with $R^2 = 0.9999$ (Fig.~\ref{fig:c8}c), confirming the linear frequency dependence predicted by the fluctuation--dissipation relation.
+The MZ-corrected pipeline recovered $\hat{\sigma}/\sigma_\mathrm{true}$ with $0.58\%$ error at the reference frequency (Fig.~\ref{fig:c8}b).
+For oscillatory systems, the embedding lag $\tau_\mathrm{embed}$ is set to the autocorrelation function zero-crossing ($\tau_\mathrm{ACF} \approx 155$--$160$ steps) rather than unity, ensuring that the delay-coordinate embedding spans a meaningful portion of the oscillator's phase space.
+Across nine frequency values spanning a decade, the recovered $\hat{\sigma}$ was proportional to $\sqrt{\omega}$ (Fig.~\ref{fig:c8}c), confirming the linear frequency dependence predicted by the fluctuation--dissipation relation.
+The drift channel independently recovers the linear friction $\hat{\mu}(v) = -\hat{\gamma}v$ (Fig.~\ref{fig:c8}d), where the spring force ($-\omega^2 x$) averages out at stationarity because $x$ and $v$ are uncorrelated.

 C8 establishes that $\hbar$ enters $\sigma$ through quantisation of the energy levels: the zero-point energy is irreducibly quantum, and $\hbar$ sets its scale.